Wales in the Junior Eurovision Song Contest 2019

-Wales participated in the Junior Eurovision Song Contest 2019 held in Gliwice, Poland on 24 November 2019.
+Wales was represented at the Junior Eurovision Song Contest 2019 held in Gliwice, Poland on 24 November 2019.
 The Welsh broadcaster S4C was responsible for organising their second entry for the contest.
 Erin was selected through Chwilio am Seren to represent Wales, winning the televised national final on 24 September at the Venue Cymru in Llandudno.
 The winning song, "Calon yn Curo", was chosen internally by S4C and composed by Eurovision Song Contest 2010 performers, Sylvia Strand and producer Jonathan Gregory, with the lyrics written by rapper and composer Ed Holden.

 Background

 Wales announced on 9 May 2018 that they would debut at the Junior Eurovision Song Contest 2018 held in Minsk, Belarus.
 Welsh broadcaster S4C was responsible for the country's participation in the contest.

 A televised national selection process, Chwilio am Seren (English: Search for a Star), was held to select the Welsh entrant.
 Manw won the national final, held at the Venue Cymru in Llandudno, on 9 October to represent Wales with the internally selected song "Perta", written by Ywain Gwynedd.
 Wales came last in their debut year at the Junior Eurovision Song Contest.
 Manw and her song "Perta" received no jury points and only 29 points from the online voting.